 Founder and sponsor of Saint Xavier University, the religious congregation of the Sisters of Mercy originated in Dublin, Ireland.
-Today, nearly 10,000 Sisters of Mercy, along with Mercy Associates and Companions, serve in more than 40 countries around the world on every continent except Antarctica.
+Today, more than 9,000 Sisters of Mercy, along with Mercy Associates and Companions, serve in more than 40 countries around the world on every continent except Antarctica.

-Within that global Mercy community, the Institute of the Sisters of Mercy of the Americas accounts for 4,000 Sisters and some 3,000 Mercy Associates and Companions working in almost a dozen Central and South American nations, the Caribbean, Guam, the Philippines, and the United States.
-Through its Conference for Mercy Higher Education, the Sisters of Mercy of the Americas sponsor or co-sponsor 16 colleges and universities in the United States, including Saint Xavier University.
+Within that global Mercy community, the Institute of the Sisters of Mercy of the Americas accounts for more than 2,900 Sisters and some 3,000 Mercy Associates and Companions working in almost a dozen Central and South American nations, the Caribbean, Guam, the Philippines, and the United States.
+Through its Conference for Mercy Higher Education, the Sisters of Mercy of the Americas sponsor or co-sponsor 17 colleges and universities in the United States, including Saint Xavier University.
 These Mercy institutions of higher education serve over 34,000 undergraduate and graduate students.

 A Brief History